ScalaeStudio/appwrite-db-explorer/ReadMe.md

 Once the server is running, go to `http://localhost:5173/` and enter your Appwrite credentials.

 Alternatively, you can go to an hosted version here: `https://appwrite-db-explorer.vercel.app`.

+> ⚠️ If you want to use the hosted version, you'll need to add vercel as a registered web app in Appwrite dashboard.